 It is critical that participants have taken cumulatively 50% or greater (equivalent to 14/28 days) of their oral study product during Step 1.
 Adherence must be verified by discussion with the participant and by pill count by site staff at Weeks 2 and 4.
-If less than 50% of the doses were taken during Step 1, the site IoR (or designee) should contact the CMC at 084-01cmc@hptn.org for further guidance.
+If less than 50% of the doses were taken during Step 1, the site IoR (or designee) should contact the CMC at 083-01cmc@hptn.org for further guidance.

-Participants should bring their pills to every study visit in Step 1.
-Staff should attempt to observe participants swallow their study pill at Weeks 2 and 4 visits.
+Participants should bring their pills to every study visit.
+Staff will observe participants swallow their study pill at Weeks 2 and 4 visits, even if that is not their normal dosing time.